Our contribution to dealing with

 Improve the wellbeing of older adults through the use of adapted digital technology

-// SAFETY AT HOME addressed with fall detection systems and medication reminders
+Improving safety at home via fall detection systems and medication reminders

 Stimulate the development of an age-tech sector in Europe